Nightingale

 Adding Music

 When prompted, select your music folder.
-Nightingale will scan it for supported audio and video files.
-You can change the folder later in the settings.
+Nightingale scans it for supported audio and video files.
+You can change this folder later from the sidebar actions menu.

 Analysis